 Sun: 1pm - 5pm

 The Dixon Public Library provides access to collections, technologies and programs that enrich, educate and empower every individual and meet the changing needs of our diverse community.

-Join us to discuss Elevation by Stephen King.
+Join us to discuss The Dry by Jane Harper.

 Federal agent Aaron Falk hasn’t been back to the place where he grew up ever since he and his father were run out of town twenty years ago.
 Even now, when Falk first gets word that his childhood best friend Luke is dead, he has no intention of going back.
 But then he gets a note: Luke lied.
 You lied.
 Be at the funeral.
 And, just like that, Falk is swept back into the world he vowed to leave behind—for good.